 I have a Master's Degree in Electrical Engineering from the University of Minnesota.
-This education included virtually enough for a Bachelor's in Mathematics.
-In addition I have approximately 40 years work experience in the aerospace field, most of it designing hardware, which always involves significant math.
+This education included significant studies in the field of mathematics.
+In addition I have approximately 40 years work experience in the aerospace field, most of it designing hardware requiring significant math.

 Update: It has been a pleasure working with Lee.
 He is by far the most gifted instructor/tutor for college preparation and High School Math that we encountered during the past two years.
 If you are considering someone to assist your children, then Lee is the best asset in this area.
 Hire him as soon as you can!!!

 Lee has been and continues to be an outstanding tutor for our children.
 Thorough and detail-oriented, he has been able to provide context and depth of understanding of the subject which was lacking in the instruction given by the local school system.
 A very valuable asset.